02 Oct An interesting letter from the Old Dominion

 The last drawing is one that I found most interesting.
 Entitled “Uncle Alick,” I thought that it might have been a depiction of my own direct, paternal ancestor, Alexander “Alick” Orton, who was born about 1842 in Nansemond County (now the City of Suffolk), Virginia.
 Alexander enlisted with the Union Army in `863, at Craney Island, and fought with the 10th Regiment, United States Colored Troops.
 A trustee of Grove Baptist Church, Portsmouth, Virginia, he passed in 1918, and is currently interred in the church cemetery.
 However, these lithographs were produced in 1855, when Alexander was only about twelve years old or so.
 No luck in this department!

-Sources consulted: Upon request to the Friends of Oak Lawn Cemetery, or the Sacred Grounds Project, Inc.
+Sources consulted: Upon request to the Sacred Grounds Project, Inc.